Molmed/allium/legacy/README.md

-# Multimodal classification of molecular subtypes in pediatric acute lymphoblastic leukemia  :girl: :boy:

-## We developed a multimodal model named :onion:ALLIUM:garlic: (ALL subtype Identification Using Machine learning) that utilizes either DNA methylation (DNAm) or gene expression (GEX) data as input to predict patient subtype.

 #### A) You need to create a conda environment as follows (use the .yml file that is provided):

 + conda env create -f environment.yml - this file has a premade environment name 'myenv'.
 You can change it at your convenience